codestella/putting-nerf-on-a-diet/README.md

 <p align="center"><img width="450" alt="스크린샷 2021-07-04 오후 4 11 51" src="https://user-images.githubusercontent.com/77657524/126361638-4aad58e8-4efb-4fc5-bf78-f53d03799e1e.png"></p>

 Welcome to Putting NeRF on a Diet Project!
 This project is a JAX/Flax based code implementation of the paper [Putting NeRF on a Diet](https://arxiv.org/abs/2104.00677).
-The model generates the novel view synthesis redering (NeRF: Neural Radiances Field) with Fewshot learning scheme.
+The model generates the novel view synthesis rendering (NeRF: Neural Radiances Field) with Few-shot learning scheme.
 The semantic loss uses the pre-trained CLIP Vision Transformer embedding.
 This information can give a 2D supervision for 3D.
 The Diet NeRF result outperforms the original NeRF in 3D reconstruction and neural rendering with only few training images.